Massapequa Foreclosure Defense Lawyer

 While not available in most situations, our firm has a track record of successfully getting mortgages discharged or settled for pennies on the dollar.
 This reflects our in-depth knowledge of foreclosure law and our commitment to achieving the best possible outcomes for our clients.

-Attorney Quail handles negotiations with the greatest care to make certain that clients receive outcomes that are the most fair and sustainable for them.
+Attorney Quail handles negotiations with the greatest care to make certain that clients receive outcomes that are the fairest and sustainable for them.
 With a strategy that is focused on each client’s financial situation, he can ascertain the most effective path forward.

 Discounted Short Payoffs